 Parking & Pricing

-Placement and Fee Considerations
+Placement and Fee Considerations for Businesses

-The placement of an EV charger or accessible outlet is often constrained by factors such as building design, electrical box placement, etc. When you know your restrictions for placement of an outlet, you can then consider which of your options will work best for an EV parking spot.
+For a business that may want to offer EV charging to potential customers, the placement of an EV charger or accessible outlet is often constrained by factors such as building design, electrical box placement, etc. When you know your restrictions for placement of an outlet, you can then consider which of your options will work best for an EV parking spot.
 Likewise, when you know how little it really costs for power, you can rest easy that your cost can be recouped by a very low fee or by other means such as a retail sale.

 Location